 Consider these questions

-Since Centers for Medicare and Medicare declared stage III and IV pressure ulcers as avoidable outcomes of care, the spotlight is shining on pressure sore cases.
+Since Centers for Medicare and Medicaid Services declared stage III and IV pressure ulcers as avoidable outcomes of care, the spotlight is shining on pressure sore cases.

 - Are you using current standards of care to evaluate pressure sore cases?

 - Can you spot the unavoidable pressure sore cases?

 - Are you aware of all of the critical issues that affect the analysis of pressure ulcer cases?

 - Are you comfortable in being able to analyze the liability and damages of these cases?

 Learn from an international expert in pressure ulcer care and prevention: Dr. Diane Krasner and a national expert in legal nurse consulting: Pat Iyer MSN RN LNCC.

 Who should invest in this online course

 Nursing expert witnesses, legal nurse consultants, wound care specialists